mbylstra/elm-rough-coverage/README.md

 # elm-rough-coverage
-A very simplistic test coverage report generator
+A very simplistic test coverage report generator.

 In the absense of the test coverage package for Elm, I present this very simplistic test coverage generator.
 It tries to at least answer the question: "Which functions did I forget to write tests for?".
 It's meant to help remind you to write tests for all of your functions.
 It basically just parses function names from a source file, and searches for them in the corresponding test file - that's it!

 ## Installation
-npm install -g elm-rough-coverage
+`npm install -g elm-rough-coverage`

 ## Usage